SoftFever/OrcaSlicer/README.markdown

 * support material for internal perimeters;
 * new and better GUI;
 * cool;
-* other fill patterns.
+* more fill patterns.

 ## Is it usable already?
 Any known limitation?

 Sure, it's very usable.
 Remember that:

 * it doesn't generate support material;
-* it only works well with manifold models (check them with Meshlab or Netfabb or http://cloud.netfabb.com/).
+* it only works well with manifold and clean models (check them with Meshlab or Netfabb or http://cloud.netfabb.com/).

 ## How to install?